dmlc/minpy/docs/tutorial/complete.rst

 Recurrent networks
 ------------------

 The flexibility of MinPy makes it easy to implement other models.
-Here is one that implements a the so-called vanilla RNN.
+Here is one that implements the so-called vanilla RNN.

 .. literalinclude:: ../../examples/nn/rnn.py
   :language: python